richardvillagomez/richardvillagomez.github.io/index.md

 ## Teaching

-### Undergraduate Student Instructor for Data 8, "Foundations of Data Science" (Summer 2024)
+### Undergraduate Student Instructor for Data 8, "Foundations of Data Science" (Summer 2024 – Present)

 - Lead sections of 30+ students through weekly labs and discussion sections in Data 8, ”Foundations of Data Science,” using Python and JupyterLab to master programming and data analysis skills through hands-on analysis of diverse real-world datasets.
 - Provide personalized guidance during office hours, ensuring student comprehension of complex topics and facilitating their success in the course.